miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 - Pootle
 - Weblate

-We picks two popular serices in the tutorial.
+We pick two popular serices in the tutorial.

 ### A.1.1 Transifex

-A project on transifex allows translator to download source and existing translations as file.
-Navigate yourself to your translation project resources page, then clicking resource show context menu such as follows:
+A project on Transifex allows translators to download source and existing translations as files.
+Navigate to your translation project resources page, then click resource show context menu such as follows:

 ![Transifex example](https://raw.githubusercontent.com/miurahr/omegat-for-cat-beginners/master/images/en/transifex-download-po-file-menu.png)

-A file format is vary to project settings, such as PO file, YAML, Qt translation(.ts), and so on.
-Thank you for OmegaT's support for various file format, you donwload the file into ***/source*** and  upload resulted translation from ***/target*** to web site.
+A file format is a variation of the project settings, such as PO file, YAML, Qt translation(.ts), and so on.
+Thanks to OmegaT's support for various file format, you download the file into ***/source*** and  upload resulted translation from ***/target*** to website.

 ### A.1.2 Crowdin